On the Number of Primes Less Than a Given Magnitude: Overview

 Riemann also discussed the relationship between ζ(s) and the distribution of the prime numbers, using the function J(x) essentially as a measure for Stieltjes integration.
 He then obtained the main result of the paper, a formula for J(x), by comparing with ln(ζ(s)).
 Riemann then found a formula for the prime-counting function π(x) (which he calls F(x)).
 He notes that his equation explains the fact that π(x) grows more slowly than the logarithmic integral, as had been found by Carl Friedrich Gauss and Carl Wolfgang Benjamin Goldschmidt.

-The paper contains some peculiarities for modern readers, such as the use of Π(s − 1) instead of Γ(s), writing tt instead of t^{2}, and using the bounds of ∞ to ∞ as to denote a contour integral.
+The paper contains some peculiarities for modern readers, such as the use of Π(s − 1) instead of Γ(s), writing tt instead of t^{2}, and using the bounds of ∞ to ∞ as to denote the Hankel contour.